 Serafina / Cicchetti

-Italian sister restaurants that have private dining room options.
+Italian sister restaurants that have multiple private party dining room options for up to 45 people.
 I’ve been here, but it’s been about 10 years so let’s pretend I haven’t.
 Vegetarian friendly.

 Aerlume

-This fine dining restaurant in downtown Seattle near Pike Place Market has a ton of windows and epic views of Elliott Bay and the Olympic Mountains.
-The food is incredible, though pricey, so leave this for when you have access to that corporate card.
+This fine dining restaurant in downtown Seattle near Pike Place Market has a ton of windows and epic views of the water.
+The food is really good, though pricey, so leave this for when you have access to that corporate card to host an event for up to 250 people.

 Depending on the size of your party, the best restaurants for groups in Seattle may in fact be the Seattle restaurants with private rooms.